openstax/rap-spike-concourse/README.md

 #### Mac and Cyberduck

-On macOS there is a very easy to use UI interface for accessing S3 buckets and also user rights in S3.
+On macOS there is a very easy to use UI interface for accessing S3 buckets and also for managing user rights in S3 buckets.

 It's free and easy to use: [CyberDuck][cyberduck]